hashimati/Service-Requests-Offers-Microservices/README.md

   uri: "mongodb://${MONGO_HOST:localhost}:${MONGO_PORT:27017}"
 ```

-Now, we can start to write RequestService class.
+Now, you can write the RequestService class.
 First, we will do the following steps:
 1) Inject mongoClient bean.
 2) Implement getCollection() function which returns "requests" collection.
 3) Implement findAsSingle() function which takes MongoDB query as BsonDocument object and returns Single<Request> object or nothing.
-This method will be used whenever we want to retreive on Request object.
+This method will be used whenever we want to retrieve on the Request object.
 4) Implement findAsSingle() function which takes MongoDB query as BsonDocument object and returns stream of Request objects.
-This method will be invoked whenever we want to retreive a stream of Request objects.
+This method will be invoked whenever we want to retrieve a stream of Request objects.

 ```java
 @Singleton